crossminer/maracas/docs/detections.md

 ---

 ## Interface Removed
-A type removes an interface from its set of superinterfaces.
+A type removes an interface from its set of interfaces.
 Some castings might result in a linkage (or runtime) error.
 Subtypes won't be able to access interface fields and default methods anymore.
-Moreover, method overridings of the removed interface methods also raise a compilation error (cf. *JLS 13.4.4*).
+Moreover, method overriding of the removed interface methods also raise a compilation error (cf. *JLS 13.4.4*).

 **Detection**